Grupo Aeromexico SAB de CV research snapshot

 Trend-following setup

-A failed bounce at support or a breakdown below $15.50 should reduce confidence, especially if fuel costs rise, MXN weakens, or competitive pressure from Volaris or Viva Aerobus increases.
+A breakdown below $15.50 should reduce confidence, especially if July passenger traffic keeps falling, fuel costs rise, MXN weakens, or competitive pressure from Volaris or Viva Aerobus increases.

 Mean-reversion setup

-If AERO pulls back toward $12.26 to $14.00 without a fundamental break in the travel demand story, compare the lower price with the verified 7.1x PE and 1.3x book value references, but only if fuel, FX, and competitive conditions remain stable.
+If AERO pulls back toward $12.26 to $14.00 without a fundamental break in the long-term travel demand story, compare the lower price with the current 10.5x TTM PE and the analyst average target near $23, but only if fuel, FX, and competitive conditions remain stable.

 Do not average down without a predefined maximum loss limit.
 Airline stocks can stay cheap for longer than fundamentals justify if fuel, FX, or demand conditions deteriorate.